Spiritus Stories: Eco Guardians of GEC

-This past weekend, we took part in a three-hour cleanup project at the Glocal Education Center (GEC).
-Located in a lively part of the city, GEC is a place where students, teachers, and local residents cross paths every day.
-With so many people moving through the space, we wanted to do our part in making the environment cleaner, safer, and more pleasant for everyone.
+This past weekend, our Spiritus team joined a three-hour cleanup project at the Glocal Education Center (GEC).
+Located in one of the city’s busiest areas, GEC is a place where students, teachers, and residents meet and learn together.
+With so much daily activity, we wanted to contribute to making the environment cleaner, safer, and more enjoyable for everyone who passes through.

 What We Did

-Armed with trash bags and tongs, we began our cleanup in the late morning.
-Our group spread out to cover several key areas: the front plaza, outdoor seating zones, sidewalks along the nearby roads, and shaded corners that often go unnoticed.
+Equipped with trash bags, gloves, and tongs, we began our cleanup in the late morning.
+Our group spread out to cover several main areas: the front plaza, outdoor seating spaces, sidewalks along nearby streets, and shaded corners that often go unnoticed.

-As we walked, we picked up dozens of small but harmful items such as plastic wrappers, cigarette filters, empty cans, broken pens, and leftover paper scraps.
-In total, we collected several bags of trash.
-It was eye-opening to see how quickly litter can build up in spaces we usually walk past without thinking.
+As we moved through these areas, we collected countless small but harmful items such as plastic wrappers, cigarette filters, empty cans, broken pens, and scraps of paper.
+By the end, we had gathered several full bags of trash.
+It was surprising to see how quickly litter can build up in spaces we walk past every day without noticing.

 Observations and Takeaways

-More importantly, we realized how easy it is to overlook the condition of shared spaces when no one takes responsibility.
-This small act of care helped us slow down and see the campus through a different lens.
-Not just as students or volunteers, but as stewards of a shared environment.
+More importantly, we realized how easily people overlook shared spaces when no one takes responsibility.
+This small act of care helped us slow down and notice the environment in a new way.
+We stopped seeing GEC just as a campus and began to see it as a shared community space that everyone plays a part in maintaining.

 Connecting with Others

-Throughout the morning, we were greeted by passersby, some thanked us, others stopped to ask about the cleanup.
-One person offered a bottle of water as encouragement.
-These small exchanges reminded us that community effort can inspire others and open up conversations about civic responsibility, even between strangers.
+Throughout the cleanup, we were greeted by passersby.
+Some offered words of encouragement, others paused to thank us or ask about our project.
+One person even handed us a bottle of water with a smile.
+These simple interactions reminded us how collective action can inspire others and create unexpected connections between strangers.

 Why It Mattered